 If the word greige is unfamiliar, this color is the combination of beige and gray.
 Despite popular belief, neutral tones are harder to work around than some bolder colors.
 With beige, it can be a struggle to match the undertones of furniture and decorations with the wall color.
 Gray can be chic and luxurious but it can easily become cold and lifeless.
 These colors on their own have their own set of problems but when combined, the result matches both warm and cool color schemes.

 #4: Dark Green

 Dark green is on trend for 2019.
 While this beautifully rich color will breathe life into your home, there are a few things to keep in mind.
 This color should be used in large bright rooms to avoid the space from having a dark cave effect.
 This trend also pairs well with metal.
 Any silver, gold, and pewter accents in this room will pop.

 #5: Dusty Pink

 Dusty pink walls are more versatile than you might think.
-Paired with black furniture or art, pink walls look tough and edgy.
+Paired with black furniture or art, pink walls look tough and edgy, specially if you add modern furniture.
 Dusty pink also looks great with other dusty colors.
 If the room you wish to paint has dusty blues, purples, or grays, pink walls will turn the room into a pastel dream.
 Another option with this wall color is metallic accents.